Ilysen/FullSpectrumSweep/README.md

 # Full-Spectrum Sweep
 This mod adds an activated ability that detects the number of undiscovered objects in a star system, but not their exact locations.
 Detectable objects include stable debris fields, active stations, and any objects that the neutrino detector can point towards (which includes most things you find during exploration).
 Results are displayed as a message, with a detailed breakdown available by viewing the ability's tooltip in a scanned system.
 Any given star system only needs to be scanned once; subsequent visits will use up-to-date results automatically.

-This mod is directly inspired by [url=https://fractalsoftworks.com/forum/index.php?topic=20331.0]Objects Analysis[/url], by Harpuea, and functionally does the same core thing.
+This mod is directly inspired by [Objects Analysis](https://fractalsoftworks.com/forum/index.php?topic=20331.0), by Harpuea, and functionally does the same core thing.
 The original mod (and other successors!) don't really function how I want them to, though, and so I built this one from scratch to implement the feature in what I hope is a tidy way that meshes with the existing gameplay loop instead of skipping some parts.
 It's something to use alongside the neutrino detector, not in place of it!

 Can be safely added to, but not removed from, existing saves.